Posted February 16, 2017 – Narrated by Carmen

 So, holding to our not-so-cocky convictions, we set out from Carrabelle to Homosassa and Chassahowitzka River Campground with our doubts …Yikes!
 What sorta place in Florida would take us on such short notice and for a whole month!

 Other than the Chula Vista RV Park and Marina which hosted us during our transition from House to Airstream, we haven’t stayed anyplace longer than two weeks.
-We reserved the month at Chassahowitzka because it was cheaper than reserving for two weeks ($397 per month or $213 per week or $38 per day).
+We reserved the month at Chassahowitzka because it was cheaper than reserving for two weeks (in 2017 it was $397 per month or $213 per week or $38 per day).

 Also, our space was “firm” – no moving the trailer around from space-to-space, included full-hook-ups, laundry facility … and it was a block away from a kayaking mecca.

 As the GPS guided us off a busy commercial corner of Suncoast Boulevard into a mossy and thickly shaded, non-conforming mixed-use, middle-class neighborhood – a church here, a dive-bar there … concern mounted that our destination might be just another depressing trailer-park like many we’d observed from the highway that day … Then, we turned the corner.